- The Academic Program

-Student athletes that are signing a commitment to participate in a college athletic program.
+Student-athletes who are signing a commitment to participate in a college athletic program.

 - The school will hold two college signing ceremonies a year (in late fall and late spring) to recognize those student/athletes who have made a commitment to participate at the college level.
 The college counseling department and the athletic department will work together to confirm the commitment and to organize the event.

 - The communication office will release information to the press and invite them to the ceremony.
 The communications office will also make an announcement in the Parents Newsletter and on the school website.

 Clubs And Organizations